jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 A Light class has been created to handle the light sources.
 Take a look at the `light.hpp` and `light.cpp` files and you will see the following Light class methods

-- `addPointLight()`, `addSpotLight()`, `addDirLight()` - used to add another light source to the scene
+- `addPointLight()`, `addSpotLight()`, `addDirLight()` - these are used to add another light source to the scene
 - `toShader()` - sends all of the lighting uniforms to the shader
 - `draw()` - draws the light source
-- `reorder()` - a private member function that reorders the `lights` array so that all the point light sources come first, followed by the spotlight source and then the directional light sources.
+- `reorder()` - a private member function that reorders the `lights` vector so that all the point light sources come first, followed by the spotlight sources and then the directional light sources.
 This means we can avoid if statements in our shader files (this slows down the shaders significantly).

 ## Tangent space

-We have already seen in [Lab 6 3D worlds](3D-worlds-section) that we can use transformations to map co-ordinates and vector between spaces.
+We have already seen in [Lab 6 3D worlds](3D-worlds-section) that we can use transformations to map co-ordinates and vectors between the model, view and screen spaces.
 To apply normal mapping we need to perform our lighting calculations in a new space called the **tangent space**.
 The tangent space is a 3D space where vectors are defined in terms of three vectors: **tangent**, **bitangent** and **normal** vectors ({numref}`bitangent-vector-figure`).

 ```{figure} ../images/09_bitangent.svg
 :name: bitangent-vector-figure